pierre-rouleau/pel/doc/pel-manual.rst

     A value of nil means a tab stop every ‘tab-width’ columns.
   - For Erlang this is nil by default.

+Additionally, the following non-customizable variable is used and set by erlang.el:

+indent-line-function:
+  Function to indent the current line.

+  - This function will be called with no arguments.
+  - If it is called somewhere where auto-indentation cannot be done (e.g. inside a string), the function should simply return ‘noindent’.
+  - Setting this function is all you need to make TAB indent appropriately.
+    Don’t rebind TAB unless you really need to.

+  - Default for Erlang buffers: ``erlang-indent-command``

 ..